 For instance, Flex contains 500mg of glucosamine sulfate and 100mg of chondroitin, which are dosages not compatible with the ones administered in scientific studies.

-The same can be said for the other ingredients like turmeric, whose effectiveness to relieve arthritis symptoms has been verified with doses of 500mg on a daily basis in some studies, and Boswellia whose general dosing guidelines suggest taking between 300-500mg a day.
+The same can be said for the other ingredients like turmeric, whose effectiveness to relieve arthritis symptoms has been verified with doses of 500mg daily in some studies, and Boswellia whose general dosing guidelines suggest taking between 300-500mg a day.
 (Flex contains 250mg of turmeric and 100mg of Boswellia.)

 In other words, among the supplements I’ve mentioned, I’m not certain whether or not this one is ultimately effective in providing you with the relief you’re seeking, despite what the manufacturer claims.
 We don’t know, yet, if those ingredients have effective pain-relieving effects when taken in combination, given that the dosing guidelines are from studies researching one ingredient taken in isolation.